VivekM20/Data-Analysis-on-Restaurant-dataset/README.md

 2] Association Analysis was done using apriori algorithm to find out items that are frequently ordered together.

-3] Time Series Forecasting on Sales data which included orders Dine-in orders as well as Online orders.
+3] Time Series Forecasting on Sales data which included Dine-in orders as well as Online orders.
 The best fit was Simple Exponential Smoothing.